Best iPad 2019: Which of Apple’s tablets is best to buy right now?

 If you’re in the market for a top-notch tablet, for most there will be little reason to look beyond Apple’s mighty iPads.
 The combination of premium design, powerful hardware and the robust ecosystem of apps and accessories they support is hard to beat.

-The company’s October 30th Special Event saw the unveiling of two new iPad Pro models that changed up some of the tablet family’s defining elements, but overall creating an even more potent slate than their predecessors.
+The company’s last Special Event of 2018 saw the unveiling of two new iPad Pro models that changed up some of the tablet family’s defining elements but overall made for even more potent slates than their predecessors.
 With that in mind, here’s a rundown of every iPad you can buy right now and what each brings to the table.

 Which iPad models can you buy right now?